ich777/mos-docs/Introduction/Overview_of_the_OS.md

 The platform is built on a stable Linux foundation and is currently in active early development.
 New features and improvements are added continuously.

-# 🌐 Vollständig über WebUI & API steuerbar
+# 🌐 Fully controllable via WebUI & API

 The entire system is managed through a modern WebUI or alternatively via SSH.
 Behind the scenes, the interface communicates exclusively through a powerful, extensive API — ideal for automation, integrations, and custom tooling.